Are you shopping for kitchen knives and considering Global?

 Classic (view on Amazon): The Classic collection features a clean and efficient design.
-It’s the original design from Global, so it has history behind it.
-It’s, by far, the most extensive collection with over 60 knives and knife sets.
+It’s the original and most extensive Global collection with over 60 knives and knife sets.
 It’s also easy to use thanks to the ergonomic handle, no bolster, and hygienic slip-free grip.
 The handles are covered with tiny circular black dimples on each side to provide grip and give it some warmth in an otherwise fully steel design.

 SAI (view on Amazon): SAI is the newest collection, designed by Komin Yamada.
 It’s inspired by the Samurai sword, featuring a three-ply textured blade, which is individually hand-hammered to help with easy food release while you’re prepping ingredients.
 There are seven recessed black dots on the handle to represent the seven Samurai codes of honor and moral principles.
 The knives are also cleverly contoured for easy cleaning.

 UKON (view on Amazon): UKON knives are 10% sharper, as verified by C.A.T.R.A. testing (industry-recognized testing standard).
 These knives also have a thicker blade for added performance, a thumb rest, and a textured but smooth ergonomic handle with three rows of black dimples.
 Read my in-depth comparison of Global UKON vs. Classic to learn more about this collection.

 Global knives are unique due to their stainless steel handles that feature the brand’s signature dimple pattern for a comfortable and non-slip grip.

 The blade is stamped, rather than forged, and made with a unique steel blend called CROMOVA18, which is 18% chromium, making it extra stain-resistant (for contrast, Wusthof knives contain 15% chromium).
 The steel also contains molybdenum and vanadium, which promotes a sharp edge.